-- Is materially and substantially disruptive or that school officials can reasonably forecast will create a substantial disruption; - Is obscene, sexually explicit, indecent, or lewd; - Promotes the use of or advertises illegal substances, including but not limited to substances illegal for minors; - Incites violence; - Contains "fighting words"; - Constitutes a true threat of violence; - Demonstrates hate group association/affiliation or uses hate speech targeting groups based on their membership in a protected class; or - Displays nipples, genitals, or buttocks.
+- Is materially and substantially disruptive or that school officials can reasonably forecast will create a substantial disruption; - Is obscene, sexually explicit, indecent, or lewd.
+Clothing may not depict or imply pornography, nudity, or sexual acts; - Promotes the use of or advertises illegal substances, including but not limited to substances illegal for minors. clothing may not depict, imply, advertise, or advocate illegal, violent, or lewd conduct, weapons, or the use of alcohol, tobacco, marijuana or other controlled substances; - Incites violence: - Contains "fighting words"; - Constitutes a true threat of violence; - Demonstrates hate group association/affiliation or uses hate speech targeting groups based on their membership in a protected class; or - Displays nipples, genitals, or buttocks.